 Love sausage but don’t love the FODMAPs?
-These 20-minute homemade Low FODMAP Breakfast Sausage Patties cooked in the air fryer are healthier and tastier than commercially produced breakfast sausage.
+These 20-minute homemade Low FODMAP Breakfast Sausage Patties cooked in the air fryer or on the stovetop are healthier and tastier than commercially produced breakfast sausage.
 They make a quick and hearty low FODMAP breakfast side dish fitting for both special occasions and everyday breakfast.
 In addition to being low FODMAP, these breakfast sausage patties are also Paleo, Whole30, Keto, low carb, gluten-free, grain-free, and refined sugar-free.
-Skillet instructions also included!

 Is breakfast sausage low FODMAP?